• Skip to main content

 1975, The Eagles and The Doobie Brothers both appeared at the Oakland Coliseum, California, Elton John made a surprise appearance with both groups during the concert.

 1976, Touring North America for the first time Wings played the last dates of their 31-date tour with three nights at the Los Angeles Forum.
-Several songs from the June 23rd show appeared on the album Wings over America.
+Several songs from the June 23rd show appeared on the 3-disc LP album Wings over America.

 1976, The Grateful Dead played at the Tower Theater in Philadelphia, Pennsylvania.